ChandlerXiandeYang/USL_unification/README.md

+# How to use the code to verify the ouput in the Manuscript?

+All code files are for the manuscript "Specification Limit Normalization for Nonparametric Process Capability Analysis and Its Applciation in Cleaning Validation with AI-Enabled Monitoring Models"
+The following is the steps to generate outputs from the code.

+1) Users needs to download data from the folder named Equipment A
+2) Download the file named "code and its output for muanscript.qmd"
+3) Change the path in "code and its output for muanscript.qmd" and then run "code and its output for muanscript.qmd" in R.
+4) The outputs are 15 tables named Table 1 to Table 15.
+If you add 1 to the number of each table, you get the table in the manuscript.

 # How to use these functions?

+The following is for users who want to understand those functions or want to apply it in business operation.

 ## USL-Normalization
 1) For one CQA: Ppu_KDEDPonUSLND generates the USL-normalized data's Ppu.
 Ppu_BAKDEDPonUSLND generates the Ppu and its 95% confidence interval with USL-normalized data.